Paul Desiderio: National team career

 Desiderio first played for the Philippines in the 2013 FIBA Asia U16 Championship for Men.
 He averaged 11 points and nearly 7 rebounds a game as the team made it all the way to the Finals, qualifying them for next year's 2014 FIBA Under-17 World Championship.
-In the U17 Championship, he averaged 10 points, 4.7 rebounds and nearly 3 assists in the tournament, highlighted by 25 points, 7 rebounds and 5 rebounds in their lone win against the United Arab Emirates (UAE).
+In the U17 Championship, he averaged 10 points, 4.7 rebounds and nearly 3 assists in the tournament, highlighted by 25 points, 7 rebounds and 5 assists in their lone win against the United Arab Emirates (UAE).
 In the Asian U18 Championship, he averaged 11.4 points, 5.9 rebounds and 2.4 assists.

 Desiderio was also named to the "23-for-2023" pool, which was composed of young players for the 2023 FIBA World Cup.

 Personal life

 Desiderio was engaged to Jean Agatha Uvero, a former courtside reporter for UP.
-They have a son, Juan Andres.
+They have a daughter, Paula, and a son, Juan Andres.
 In 2022, the couple separated.
 In July 2022, Uvero accused the PBA player of physical, emotional abuse through Twitter.
 She stated that Desiderio strangled, punched, kicked and hit her during their relationship, even when she was pregnant with their son.
 The PBA then issued a statement saying that they would conduct an inquiry.
 Desiderio then denied these accusations.

 Desiderio has several successful business ventures.
 He has his own Chooks-to-Go branch and he and his former fiancée opened a franchise of Kurimi Milk Tea Bar.